 New Jersey ensures that minor children have frequent and continuing contact with both parents.
 The older your children, however, the more their preferences will be considered.
 If your children do not wish to meet with you, they must be of “sufficient age and capacity to reason.”
 At age 16 a child is considered old enough to decide whether he/she wants to visit with you.

 Contact a South Jersey Child Visitation Lawyer at Burnham Law Group, LLC

 At Burnham Law Group, LLC, we understand that visitation with a loving parent is essential to the healthy development of a child.
 We also understand that not all parental relationships are beneficial for a child and we can help a custodial parent protect their children.
 Our team of South Jersey family law attorneys work to protect your rights and the best interests of your children.
 No matter what the circumstances, we are ready to stand by you from start to finish.

-Our office is conveniently located in Marlton, New Jersey, and we serve clients throughout South Jersey including those in Atlantic County, Burlington County, and Camden County.
+Our offices are conveniently located in Marlton, and Somers Point, New Jersey, and we serve clients throughout South Jersey including those in Atlantic County, Burlington County, and Camden County.

 Get more information during your free case evaluation.
 Call Burnham Law Group, LLC at (856) 751-5505 or contact us online today!